 Emotional neglect is when a parent of caregiver denies a child the emotional security and support that they need.
 Emotional neglect includes not providing the affection, attention, or other forms of emotional support required for a healthy parent-child relationship.
 In a situation where a child is emotionally neglected, they often struggle to form other healthy relationships, and can have difficulty expressing their thoughts and feelings to another person.
 Read more here.

 Educational neglect refers to a child's educational needs being neglected by their parents or guardian.
 This tends to take the form of excessive tardiness, chronic absences from school, or failure to attend school.
 All of these affect a child's ability to remain on task with their studies, and can be viewed as educational neglect.
 Homeschooling families are not exempt, either.
 They can be accused of educational neglect by the state as well.
 Read more here.

 Medical neglect is when a parent or guardian refuses to allow a child the necessary medical care that they require in order to be as healthy as possible.
-Unfortunately, because medical professionals often do not agree on the type of care a sick child needs, a parent may be accused of medical neglect when all they were doing was following the orders of one doctor over another.
+Unfortunately, because medical professionals often do not agree on the type of care a sick child needs, a parent may be accused of medical neglect when all they were doing was following the orders of one doctor over another or seeking a second opinion.
 Read more here.

 Child Neglect Defense Attorneys

 When a loving parent is accused of child abuse or neglect, it is a horrible, heart-wrenching experience.
 But having compassionate and experienced lawyers who care about what happens to you and your family can make all the difference.
 The team at The Kronzek Firm is deeply invested in protecting your rights as a parent, defending you against false allegations, and ensuring that your family is restored.